apache/nuttx/configs/teensy-2.0/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-  If NuttX buildroot toolchain source tarball cne can be downloaded from the NuttX SourceForge download site (https://sourceforge.net/projects/nuttx/files/).
+  If NuttX buildroot toolchain source tarball cne can be downloaded from the NuttX Bitbucket download site (https://bitbucket.org/patacongo/nuttx/downloads/).
   This GNU toolchain builds and executes in the Linux or Cygwin environment.

   1. You must have already configured Nuttx in <some-dir>/nuttx.